Central Foundation Boys' School: Examination

-Until the establishment of the General Certificate of Education, exams were set once a year by an external examiner(s) appointed by the governors, who reported in writing on the general proficiency of pupils, as well as the condition of the school.
+Until the establishment of the General Certificate of Education, exams were set once a year by an external examiner(s) appointed by the governors, who reported on the proficiency of pupils and the condition of the school.

 The school later adopted the General Certificate of Education.
-Currently the school offers GCSEs to pupils typically in Year 11, although Students, who pick, in Year 9, the OCR Cambridge GCSE for Creative iMedia (IT); will do their test in Year 10.
-Moreover, it is mandatory to study & pick AQA Religious Studies; students typically are taught throughout the junior year of Year 8, and 9 and do the test in Year 10.
-Students do not study RE during Year 10 to create an extra session for another class.
-Students in Year 7 are taught thorough the GCSE Citizenship Studies Specification under AQA Board; but unfortunately is not an option under the School.
+Currently the school offers GCSEs to pupils typically in Year 11.

 Students mostly take their A level exams at the end of Year 13, though some subjects are modular, while the BTEC courses are examined in controlled assessments at checkpoints throughout the two-year course.
 Exam results have significantly risen in the 2010s for GCSEs and remained high for A level and BTEC.
 Upwards of 80% of pupils achieve A* – C grades in at least five of their GCSE subjects including English and maths which had been used by the government as a benchmark; Central Foundation was the first school in Islington to break the 80% barrier.
 In the Sixth Form the pass rate is regularly between 99–100%, with about two thirds of students achieving Cs or above.
 As well as being one of the highest ranked all-boys comprehensives in the country, the maths department is regularly in the top 5% of departments nationwide.